davmacario/MDI-LLM/README.md

 This repository contains the implementation of Model-Distributed Inference for [nanoGPT](https://github.com/karpathy/nanoGPT) and [GPT2](https://huggingface.co/openai-community/gpt2).

 This framework allows to run these 2 LLMs over a network of computers ("_nodes_").
-With no changes to the code, it is also possible to run the "nodes" on the same computer, enabling, for example, to distribute the inference efforts over multiple GPUs on the same system.
+With no changes to the code, it is also possible to run the "nodes" on the same computer, allowing to distribute the inference efforts over multiple GPUs on the same system.

 This approach was designed to allow big models to run over multiple devices, without requiring a high VRAM usage on each.

-This framework also allows for pipelining the inference process to minimize the idle time of each node.
+This framework also allows to pipeline the inference process to minimize the idle time of each node.
-Pipelining achieves a good performance in terms of generation time when the number of _samples_ (i.e., independent output pieces of text of the LLM) is at least as great as the number of nodes.
+Pipelining achieves a good performance in terms of generation time when the number of _samples_ (i.e., independent output pieces of text of the LLM) is at least as great as the number of nodes, as it allows the nodes to always be processing a different sample at all times.

 Notice that, since the work found on this repository started with the distributed implementation of NanoGPT, the code used for distributing that model is "outdated" (see [nanoGPT folder](src/nanoGPT)).
 The contents of [src/GPT2](src/GPT2), instead, contain the final version of MDI for GPT-2.

+This repository also contains the code for training/finetuning and running single-device inference of GPT-2 models (and all possible variants obtained by handpicking the configuration parameters) based off the NanoGPT code (with minor adaptations).
+The code supports Torch's Data-Distributed Parallelism (`DistributedDataParallel`), but I plan to add model-parallelism training following something like [this](https://pytorch.org/tutorials/intermediate/model_parallel_tutorial.html) or supporting [PyTorch's PiPPy](https://github.com/pytorch/PiPPy).

 ## Quickstart